tavoz7/RinBot/README.md

 Then, initalize node:

-`$ npm install`
+`$ npm init`

+Fill out the fields that are presented to you, or press enter for each one to skip this step.

-Then, open up index.js and fill in your token and bot logins.
+Then, open up index.js and fill in your bot token in the nessecary fields, and make changes to what the bot says and does.

 Finally, to run the bot:

 `$ npm start`

+## Credit and other stuff
+This project is free to be modified in any way, as long as I recieve credit if it is publicly published.